-1. Module code: B19TVK08E
+1. Module code: B20TVK08E

 2. Title: BUSINESS STATISTICS

 3. Credit points: 7

-4. Start term: 2020/21/1
+4. Start term: fall

 5. Module leader: MÓNIKA GALAMBOSNÉ TISZBERGER, DR.

 6. Module restrictions:

-(a) Pre-requisite none
+Pre-requisite none

-(b) Programme restrictions BSc in Tourism and Catering
+Programme restrictions BSc in Tourism and Catering

-(c) Level restrictions 2-3
+Level restrictions 5

-(d) Other restrictions or none
+Other restrictions or requirements none

-requirements

 7. Aims: The module aims to provide students with an understanding of both the theory and practice of Business Statistics.
 Using the MS Excel as a statistical tool, students will be able to use the special features of a commonly used program and at the same time they will get an overview over the background of the calculations.
 The main focus of the module is to introduce students to the complex tools of statistics to enable them to research business and management problems in their further studies and work.

+8. Learning outcomes: On completion of this module, the successful student will be able to: 1. match statistical methods and procedures with business problems to solve them with the help of MS Excel 2. explain and critically evaluate outcomes of analyses 3. illustrate results to a general audience in a proper way considering ethical issues as well 4. construct and administer statistical datasets 5. propose effective quantitative research 6. explain numerical results